SeppiaBrilla/University-notes/Cognition and Neuroscience/Neural system.md

 it allows:
 - the brain to float to help offset the pressure that would be present if the brain were merely sitting on the base of the skull
-- reduces shock to the brain and spinal cord during rapid accelerations or decelerations, such as when we fall or are struck on the head
+- reduces shock to the brain and spinal cord during rapid accelerations or deceleration, such as when we fall or are struck on the head

 ### Blood-brain barrier
 Barrier between the brain’s blood vessels (capillaries) and the cells and other components that make up brain tissue.
 Whereas the skull, meninges and cerebrospinal fluid protect against physical damage, the blood–brain barrier provides a defense against disease-causing pathogens and toxins that may be present in our blood.
 Very effective at preventing unwanted substances from accessing the brain, which has a downside.
-The vast majority of potential drug treatments do not readily cross the barrier, posing a huge impediment to reating mental and neurological disorders.
+The vast majority of potential drug treatments do not readily cross the barrier, posing a huge impediment to treating mental and neurological disorders.

 ### Spinal cord
 It is divided into 31 segments.
 Each segment has a right and a left spinal nerve that